 A pile of coins next to him indicates that tips are accepted and may enhance his grip.

 Cruise ships dock at nearby Cork and have excursion buses to Blarney Castle.
 On days when a cruise ship does arrive at Cork, the line to reach the Blarney Stone may require a wait of up to three hours, according to a castle employee.

 Arriving at the castle when it opens is the best way to avoid the possibility of long lines.
 It also leads to the best photos.

 The castle gardens were surprising in their size and beauty, but with one exception.

-The Poison Garden next to the castle contains poisonous plants from around the world, some of which stay in cages for the protection of visitors.
+The Poison Garden next to the castle has poisonous plants from around the world, some of which stay in cages to protect visitors.

-Continue east of the Poison Garden to reach the Fern Garden, containing more than 80 varieties.
+Continue east of the Poison Garden to reach the Fern Garden, which has more than 80 varieties.
 The 204-inch-high Dicksonia antarctica is the tallest species of fern in Ireland.